BodyPusher · Small Space Workout Hub

 Movement has to fit

-Big lunges, wide lateral moves, and long steps may not work in a tight room.
+Big lunges, wide lateral moves, long steps, and traveling exercises may not work in a tight room.

 Consistency matters

-The best routine is the one that fits your room and is easy enough to repeat.
+The best routine is the one that fits your room and is easy enough to repeat without moving half your apartment.

 Space chart